cherryfunk/mULLER/README.md

        ...
    )
     ```
-3. Parse the uller formula using the `parse` function, which returns an abstract syntax tree (AST) representation of the formula.
+3. Parse the ULLER formula using the `parse` function, which returns an abstract syntax tree (AST) representation of the formula.
 4. Evaluate the formula against the interpretation using the `eval` method, which returns a result in the specified Monad.

 ### Examples